netuddmeg/RouterOS_datalimit/README.md

 ### RouterOS_datalimit

-RouterOS script for watching data, speed limits
+RouterOS script for watching/reporting traffic, speed limits, etc.

 WHATISIT?
 (AS I REMEMBER CORRECTLY)

-Measuring uploaded and downloaded MBs and up/download speed on the WAN interface and sending warning if the limit has been reached.
+This script measure the uploaded and downloaded MBs and up/downloading speed on the WAN interface and send warning if the limit has been reached.

 The trigger is alive if: